72(t) Distribution Impact

 - Choose life expectancy table

-Table Description Uniform Lifetime This is a non-sex based table developed by the IRS to simplify minimum distribution requirements.
+SEPP Life Expectancy Options Uniform Lifetime This is a non-sex based table developed by the IRS to simplify minimum distribution requirements.
 The uniform lifetime table estimates joint survivorship, but does not use your beneficiary's age to determine the resulting life expectancy.
 This table can be used by all account owners regardless of marital status or selected beneficiary.
 Single Life Expectancy This is a non-sex based life expectancy table.
 This table does not use your beneficiary's age to calculate your life expectancy.
 This table can be used by all account owners regardless of marital status or selected beneficiary.
 Choosing single life expectancy will produce the highest distribution of the three available life expectancy tables.
-Joint Life Expectancy This is also a non-sex based life expectancy table for determining joint survivorship.
-Married couples have the option of choosing this method as long as their spouse is the beneficiary on the retirement account.
-You are not required to choose this table if you are married, it is only an option.
+Joint Life Expectancy This is also a non-sex based life expectancy table for determining joint survivorship using your oldest named beneficiary.

 - Choose distribution method